comparison

 Ceramic coatings do not require this technique.
 You can put cold eggs in a cold Caraway pan with no oil and they will release.
 That is the actual usability advantage and it is not a small one.

 • Always Pan 2.0 is around $155 alone.
-With the same coating life, that is $50-$80 per year — and it replaces multiple pans, which makes it the right pick for small kitchens.
+With a 1-2 year coating life, that is $80-$155 per year — and it replaces multiple pans in small kitchens, which improves the math in apartment-sized cooking.

-• Made In 10-piece stainless set runs around $700.
+• Made In 10-piece stainless set runs around $599-$700.
 Lifetime warranty.
-Even at a conservative 15-year life, that is under $50 per year, and the realistic life is decades.
+Even at a conservative 15-year life, that is under $50 per year, and the realistic life is several decades.

+By value tier: Always Pan 2 is the cheapest entry point at $155, Caraway is the mid-set at $395, Made In is the premium-but-amortizes at $599.
 The math points hard at stainless if you cook regularly.
-Ceramic still wins on convenience and on the look of the pastel set hanging from the rack.
+Ceramic still wins on convenience and on the look of the matched pastel set hanging from the rack.

 Frequently asked questions